-The wave climate in the Waitata Reach at the entrance to Pelorus Sound was assessed by NIWA for OCEL in 2008 to generate design wave information for the design of the proposed salmon farm structure at White Horse Rock on the western side of the Reach.
+The wave climate in the Waitata Reach at the entrance to Pelourus Sound was assessed by NIWA for OCEL in 2008 to generate design wave information for the design of the proposed salmon farm structure at White Horse Rock on the western side of the Reach.
 The principal interest is in the longer period waves, considered as swell for the study, generated by north easterly winds on the 100 to 150 km fetch extending into the South Taranaki Bight and the Greater Cook Strait area up to Wanganui, north east of Waitata Reach.
 True ocean swell entering the Greater Cook Strait from the Tasman Sea does not reach the farm site because of topographic sheltering effects.
-The site is only open to longer period waves through narrow north and north easterly windows that act as wave direction filters.
+The site is only open to longer period waves through a narrow north easterly window that acts as a wave direction filter.

 The wave climate was assessed based on available wind records using empirical relationships for fetch-limited wave growth.
-As no suitable wind or wave data were available in the vicinity of the site a linear transformation was applied to the wind data that was available - for Stephens

-Island and the Brothers - with the parameters of the transformation tuned by comparing the resulting wave statistics against available spectral wave generation modelling results.
+As no suitable wind or wave data were available in the vicinity of the site a linear transformation was applied to the wind data that was available - for Stephens Island and the Brothers - with the parameters of the transformation tuned by comparing the resulting wave statistics against available spectral wave generation modelling results.

-NIWA predicted the maximum significant wave height H_s generated on the north east fetch to be 1.1 m although noted there was some uncertainty in the high energy tail of the predicted wave height distribution which is very sensitive to the possibility of a small number of events in which the local wind speed is not markedly scaled down from the highest speeds observed at Stephens Island.
+NIWA predicted the maximum significant wave height $H_s$ generated on the north east fetch to be 1.1 m although noted there was some uncertainty in the high energy tail of the predicted wave height distribution which is very sensitive to the possibility of a small number of events in which the local wind speed is not markedly scaled down from the highest speeds observed at Stephens Island.
 A few such events could considerably increase the maximum predicted significant wave heights to values over 1.5 m.
-A value of H_s = 1.5 m has been taken for the design.
-The associated peak energy wave period was taken as T_p = 4.6 seconds.
-The significant wave height H_s is used to characterise the sea state spectra.
-The maximum wave height, used for the design occurring in a 4 hour period is taken as H_m = 1.8 Hs.
-For design purposes the maximum wave height was taken as H_m = 3 m.
-The wave length is taken as L = $g/2\pi$.
-T_p^2 = 1.56 T_p^2 = 33 m.
-That is less than half the diameter of the plastic circles.
+A value of $H_s = 1.5$ m has been taken for the design.
+The associated peak energy wave period was taken as $T_p = 4.6$ seconds.
+The significant wave height $H_s$ is used to characterise the sea state spectra.
+The maximum wave height, used for the design occurring in a 4 hour period is taken as $H_m = 1.8$ Hs.
+For design purposes the maximum wave height was taken as $H_m = 3$ m.
+The wave length is taken as $L = g/2\pi$ . $T_p^2 = 1.56T_p^2 = 33$ m.